It’s Hard but Not Impossible to Lose Weight If You Have Thyroid Problems

 #6.
 You Can’t Out Exercise a Bad Diet but Exercise Does Help

-Another common weight loss tactic that people try to use to lose weight quickly is that of overexercising.
+Another common weight loss tactic that people try to use to lose weight quickly is overexercising.

 This idea is really an offshoot of the calories-in-calories-out model of weight loss and suggests that you can lose weight by not only lowering your calories but also by increasing how many calories your body burns daily.